Sensex, Nifty fall from record highs, investors eye US Fed meet | Business

 - India

-Benchmark indices Sensex and Nifty retreated from record high levels on Wednesday following intense selling in Reliance and HDFC twins as investors turned cautious ahead of the outcome of the US Federal Reserve's policy meeting.
+Key benchmark indices Sensex and Nifty retreated from record-high levels on Wednesday following intense selling in Reliance and HDFC twins as investors turned cautious ahead of the outcome of the US Federal Reserve's policy meeting.

 The 30-share BSE index ended 271.07 points or 0.51 per cent lower at 52,501.98.
 It had closed at an all-time high of 52,773.05 on Tuesday.
 The broader NSE Nifty retreated from a record and declined 101.70 points or 0.64 per cent to 15,767.55.